ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-design.md

 | T0-public | Default | tz-edge-public |
 | T0-private | Default | tz-edge-private |
 | customer-workload  |   | tz-vm-overlay |
 {: caption="Table 10.
-NSX-T logical switches" caption-side="bottom"}
+NSX-T logical switches" caption-side="top"}

 ### Edge cluster
 {: #nsx-t-design-edge-cluster}

 Within this design, two virtual edge node clusters are provisioned, one for use by management and the other for customer workloads.
 There is a limitation of one T0 per Edge Transport Node, which means that a single Edge Node Cluster can support one T0 Gateway (in either Active/Standby or Active/Active).
-See the following figure which diagrams the functional components of an NSX-T edge cluster.
+See the following figure which diagrams the functional components of an NSX-T edge services cluster.

 ![NSX-T Edge cluster example of T0 to T1 scale](../../images/vcsv4radiagrams-ra-nsx-t-edge-cluster-t0-to-t1-scale.svg "NSX-T Edge cluster example of T0 to T1 scale"){: caption="Figure 3.
 NSX-T Edge cluster example of T0 to T1 scale" caption-side="bottom"}